-From the conservative culture to women's rights, compound life and the complex visa system, expats will certainly have many questions about living and working in the Saudi Kingdom.
-Here are answers to some of the most common questions about expat life in Saudi Arabia.
+From the conservative culture and the question of women's rights to compound life and Saudi Arabia's complex visa system, expats are sure to have many questions about living and working in the Kingdom.
+Here are answers to some of the most frequently asked questions about expat life in Saudi Arabia.

-As an expat moving to Saudi Arabia you most likely will settle in the city that your job designates.
-Once here, it is recommended to live in one of the many expat compounds.
-These are closed and secure communities that provide expats with a number of on-site amenities and a sturdy sense of camaraderie among like-minded individuals.
-They tend to have long waiting lists, however, so it is best to have your sponsor/employer organise for you.
+Expats moving to Saudi Arabia will most likely settle in the city that their job designates.
+Once here, most live in one of the many expat compounds.
+These are closed and secure communities that provide expats with a number of on-site amenities and a sense of camaraderie among like-minded individuals.
+They tend to have long waiting lists, though the right sponsor or employer can generally circumvent this.

-Do I need visas to both enter and exit Saudi Arabia?
+Are visas necessary to enter and exit Saudi Arabia?

 The level of healthcare in Saudi Arabia is largely similar to that of the US and Europe.
-It is now mandatory to have some form of healthcare in order to obtain your iqama (work permit).
-While the Ministry of Health offers universal coverage for locals and public sector expats, private sector expats should organise with their sponsor for appropriate insurance.
+It is now mandatory to have some form of healthcare in order to obtain an iqama (work permit).
+While the Ministry of Health offers universal coverage for locals and public sector expat workers, those in the private sector should organise appropriate insurance with their sponsor.

 Are international schools the best option for education in Saudi Arabia?

-Yes, especially since non-Saudis and non-Arab expats don't have access to state-sponsored institutions.
+Yes, especially since there are significant language and cultural barriers for expat children when it comes to public schooling in Saudi Arabia.
 There is an assortment of international schools available in the country that caters to a variety of languages and curricula.
 Expats should consider cost, convenience and standard when selecting a school for their children.

 What job sectors provide working opportunities in Saudi Arabia?

-What rights do I have as a woman in Saudi Arabia?
+What rights do women have in Saudi Arabia?

 Perhaps the most striking discerning factor between the Western world and Saudi Arabia is the disparity in women’s rights that exists.
-In Saudi Arabia, society is strictly gender-segregated as per Islamic law – women are relegated to covering themselves from head to toe, they are forbidden to drive (although this is changing), they cannot enter/exit the country without a male sponsor, and oftentimes they are forced to use separate entrances and isolated areas of public spaces, shops and storefronts.
-Although there have been slight reforms in recent years, women in Saudi Arabia are expected to be subservient to men and have little in the way of independent rights.
+In Saudi Arabia, society is strictly gender segregated as per Islamic law.
+Until recently, women were forbidden to drive or enter/exit the country without a male sponsor.
+Oftentimes they are expected to use separate entrances and isolated areas of public spaces, shops and shopfronts.
+Although there have been slight reforms in recent years, women in Saudi Arabia are traditionally expected to defer to men and can expect little in the way of independent rights.